 “It is a traditional Ramen that takes days to prepare.
 The pot it is cooked in has never been cleaned preserving and infusing the flavor.
 We simply add more ingredients every day, a little bit of this, a little bit of that to create a delicious and robustly flavored soup that would rival that of any 21st-century kitchen.”
 Sun Yi said proudly.
 “The ancient art has been passed down in my family for generations.
 Though, I fear it may die with me.
 Ideo is not interested in cooking.
 It’s too domestic for her.”
 Sun Yi said disapprovingly of her daughter’s choices in life.

 Once they had all finished, they decided to leave Ideo in her mother’s capable hands, and search out what they came to find.
 It was easy to get distracted in a place like Solos.
 The fact that Po had set a timeline for them to be back that night helped.
 Through the crowded serpentine paths created by the rows of small shops and stalls they made their way across the labyrinthian city.
-A complex maze lit only by fires, gaslights, lanterns and lamps Solos had earned its name: the city of ten thousand candles.
+A complex maze lit only by fires, gaslights, lanterns and lamps Solos had earned it’s name: the city of ten thousand candles.
 But, right now they were looking for the other thing the city was known for, it’s denizen of pirates, scavengers and merchants who knew how to get whatever a person wanted.
 They had split up and all found themselves at different spots throughout the city.
 Dade had discovered a casino, where his talents put him uniquely suited for gambling.
 He would be able to earn some money to help buy what they needed.
 Rensa had discovered a brothel.
 A child of the demimonde herself, she would be able to gather information from some of the staff.
 Po and ROGER were on the trail of the fighting pits.
 And, John and Sarah found a bar where they could strike up conversations with the locals and travelers hoping to get some information themselves.
 Leaving Jayk alone to scout out the lifesaving herb Ideo needed to survive.

 Jayk was running his fingers across the silk and woolen clothing at one of the stalls in the city.
-Having hunted virtually all the animals into extinction, the inhabitants had been forced to resort to the extremely tedious process of unthreading the fabric from clothing leftover after the Dark Epoch, clothing that had previously been manufactured by machine, and then rethreading it.
+Having hunted virtually all the animals into extinction, the inhabitants had been forced to resort to the extremely tedious process of unthreading the fabric from clothing leftover after the dark epoch, clothing that had previously been manufactured by machine, and then rethreading it.
 This process of reweaving would produce an entirely new garment.
-Solos produced some of the finest basket weavers the world had ever known.
+Solos produced some of the finest basket weavers the world had ever know.
 As a result, the wealthier citizens of Solos found themselves to be lavishly clothed in extremely stylish and sophisticated raiment.
 Long coats and top hats, silk neckties and vests, the dress in the free city could compete with that of any 19th-century French haberdashery.
 From gaslights and steam-powered clockwork mechanisms, the city was abound with gadgetry and contraptions that would make Rube Goldberg jealous.
 Around every corner and behind every door there was something that fascinated Jayk.
 He was marveling at the ingenuity of a clever device when he heard an old man crying out in pain.

-“Ohhhhhh …” The withered old man complained.
-“Ohhhhh …”
+“Ohhhhhh…” The withered old man complained.
+“Ohhhhh….”

 Jayk came over to the man and crouched down beside him.
 “What’s wrong?
 Are you hurting?”